dev-ritik/RollingBeadView/README.md

 # RollingBeadView
-RollingBead is an android library that can make bead (lens) moving effect in views like imageviews.
+RollingBead is an android library that can make bead (lens) moving effect in Views like ImageViews(as of now).

 # Features
-- <b>Bead movement</b> : The library provides enough methods to control movement of moving bead.
+- <b>Moving Bead</b> : The library provides enough methods to control movement of moving bead.
-- <b>single bead</b> : Method to form and dissolve single bead has been provided.
+- <b>single(Static) Bead</b> : Method to form and dissolve single bead has been provided.
 - <b>Reduction in calculation</b> : Effort has been made to reduce large amount of calculations involved.
 - <b>Unharmed image</b> : Care has been taken not to harm the original image provided.
-- <b>Consistency</b> : It provide required attributes and parameters to make it consistent accross screen densities.
+- <b>Consistency</b> : It provides required attributes and parameters to make it consistent accross screen densities.
-- <b>Async Calculations</b> : The library does all operations asynchronously to avoid blocking the UI thread.
+- <b>Async Calculations</b> : The library does all operations(Moving Bead) asynchronously to avoid blocking the UI thread.

 # Usage
 Currently the library supports two types of usage: